Minard-NG/REST-Countries-API-with-color-theme-switcher/README.md

 # Country Navigator

 In this project, I integrate with the famous REST Countries API to pull country data and display it nicely for easy use by users.
-Also added a theme switcher and subtle animation to improve user experience.
+Also added a theme switcher and subtle transition effects to improve user experience.

 ## Table of contents